cloud-gov/cg-site/_pages/pages/index.md

     image_alt: Hand building a website
     description: Use our templates or develop your own and publish your web page right away.
     link: /assets/pages/documents/coe-success.pdf
-    link_text: See how the Centers of Excellence (CoEs) used Federalist to get new pages up quickly
+    link_text: See how the Centers of Excellence (CoEs) used Pages to get new pages up quickly
   - name: Launch
     image: /assets/pages/images/launch-on-blue.svg
     image_alt: Hand launching a secure website with cloud.gov
     description: You focus on the content, we'll worry about the security, compliance, and deployment.
     link: /assets/pages/documents/afwerx-success.pdf
-    link_text: Learn how DoD leveraged the Federalist platform to build their own template designs
+    link_text: Learn how DoD leveraged the Pages platform to build their own template designs
   - name: Manage
     image: /assets/pages/images/manage-on-blue.svg
     image_alt: Hand using faders to manage website deployments
     description: Use our intuitive interface to control the process from start to finish.
     link: /assets/pages/documents/doi-success.pdf
-    link_text: Learn how DOI used a Federalist template to host their data projects
+    link_text: Learn how DOI used a Pages template to host their data projects

 case_studies:
   - name: AFWERX